- Our web server processes your IP address. Processing your IP address is technically necessary to send our content to your client.

 When we talk about “processing of personal data,” we mean any type of processing.

 Our server processes your IP address and metadata when you access our content.
 We do not store or log your IP address.
 The legal basis for processing your IP address, as explained above, is Article 6(1) f GDPR.
 Our legitimate interest is providing our content.

 Processing in case of abnormal requests

 If our server detects abnormal requests (e.g., port scans, attempts to access system files), we block the source IP address for 14 days.
-For auditing purposes, we store these blocked IP addresses for 14 days in encrypted files.
+For auditing purposes, we store these blocked IP addresses for 14 days on a dedicated log management server.
 The legal basis for processing your personal data is Article 6(1) f GDPR.
-Our legitimate interest is blocking attacks.
+Our legitimate interest is detecting, preventing, and responding to attacks.